 1. A privately owned company

-2. As efficiently run was a public company
+2. As efficiently run as a public company

-The challenge of the privately held companies is that they are more likely to have inefficient management, they suffer from worse conditions regarding access to cheap debt financing and their total access to capital is not going via a “crowd-sourced” public market equity financing.
+The challenge of the privately held companies is that they are more likely to have inefficient management, they suffer from worse conditions.
+As mentioned, access to cheap debt financing is worse.
+Access to equity financing is worse, due to lower liquidity and hence lower total market for financing – due to investor appetite.
+But at the same time, the sophistication of your private investors that provide equity goes up.
+Good thing.
+But of course, that is also a downside if you want to raise massive equity-based financing for a risky strategic endeavour.
+You cannot use hype and good PR to create a hype that lures tons of unsophisticated investors into your stock.
 That is a challenge, especially when raising capital to finance a completely new segment with massive capital expenditure up front.

 3. 60% ownership of the founder